League of Assassins: Role in the creation of Lady Shiva

-Under Nyssa al Ghul's leadership
+Under Nyssa Raatko's leadership

 After the death of Ra's al Ghul, his first-born daughter Nyssa Raatko formed a new League.
 Lady Shiva was recruited to serve as the sensei to this incarnation of the League, with the intent that Batgirl (Cassandra Cain) would lead the warriors themselves.

 Reflecting Shiva's emphasis for martial arts, the known members of Nyssa's League were all skilled in this area, and included the warriors Shrike, Kitty Kumbata, Wam-Wam, Joey N'Bobo, Tigris, Momotado, Krunk, White Willow, the twin warriors Los Gemelos, Ox, Mad Dog, Alpha, and Cristos.
 The new League was present when Mr. Freeze's wife Nora Fries was brought back to life as the monstrous Lazara, and several members died in the resulting chaos.

 Due to the conflict between their loyalty to Shiva and Nyssa and their near-worship of Batgirl as "The One Who is All", the League split at that point, with Ox, White Willow, and Tigris pledging themselves to Cassandra.
 Several more members of the League (including all the defectors except Tigris) died when the insane "Mad Dog" went on a killing spree.
 "The Mad Dog", it was revealed, had been one of David Cain's early attempts to create Ra's' perfect warrior.
 The Mad Dog had been considered useless as a child, since Cain's methods had driven him murderously insane, and Ra's had ordered the child be killed.
 Nyssa, however, knew that the servant ordered to carry out this execution had instead released him into the wild, explaining how it was possible to recruit him.
 The Mad Dog was successful in killing Batgirl (who gave her life to protect the burqa-clad assassin Tigris).
 She was quickly restored to life in a Lazarus Pit by Shiva, in order that the two could face each other in a final battle.
 Batgirl won leaving Shiva on a meat hook suspended over the Lazarus Pit.